DR PAUL SWAN, Maths Specialist (2017)

 MR STEVE WATTS, Deputy Principal, Manning Primary School (2018)

 “Numero® is a mathematics game in its purest sense.
-It teaches speed of operations and is directly applicable to improving student results across all areas of maths.
+It teaches speed of all four operations and is directly applicable to improving student results across all areas of maths.
 It is easy to forget, in this creative curriculum, the importance of speed and efficiency, but it does play an important role.